This page describes tips that you might find helpful if you run into problems using Google Compute Engine.

 Note that idle TCP connections are disconnected after 10 minutes.
-If your instance initiates or accepts long-lived connections with an external host, you can adjust TCP keep-alive settings to prevent these timeouts from dropping connections.
-You can configure the keep-alive settings on the Compute Engine instance, your external client, or both, depending on the host that typically initiates the connection.
-Set the keep-alives to less than 600 seconds to ensure that connections are refreshed before the timeout occurs.
-The following examples sets the keep-alives to one minute (60 seconds).
-Note that applications running on Linux systems don't enable keep-alive by default.
-Thus server or client need to explicitly set the SO_KEEPALIVE socket option when opening TCP connections (see also Linux TCP Keepalive HOWTO).
+If your instance initiates or accepts long-lived connections with an external host, you should adjust TCP keep-alive settings on your Compute Engine instances to less than 600 seconds to ensure that connections are refreshed before the timeout occurs.
+The following examples set the keep-alives to one minute (60 seconds).
+Note that applications running on Linux systems need to explicitly set the SO_KEEPALIVE socket option on TCP connections to enable TCP keep-alive (see also Linux TCP Keepalive HOWTO).

 Compute Engine instance or Linux client

 $ sudo /sbin/sysctl -w net.ipv4.tcp_keepalive_time=60 net.ipv4.tcp_keepalive_intvl=60 net.ipv4.tcp_keepalive_probes=5To ensure that the settings survive a reboot, add the settings to your /etc/sysctl.conf file.

 $ sudo sysctl -w net.inet.tcp.always_keepalive=1 net.inet.tcp.keepidle=60000 net.inet.tcp.keepinit=60000 net.inet.tcp.keepintvl=60000

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\, add the following settings, using the DWORD data type, or edit the values if the settings already exist:

 Accessing Google Compute Engine as a different SSH user